marmelab/react-admin/docs/CreateEdit.md

 ## Submit On Enter

-By default, pressing `ENTER` in any of the form fields submits the form - this is the expected behavior in most cases.
-However, some of your custom input components (e.g. Google Maps widget) may have special handlers for the `ENTER` key.
-In that case, to disable the automated form submission on enter, set the `submitOnEnter` prop of the `SaveButton` component to `false`:
+By default, pressing `ENTER` in any of the form inputs submits the form - this is the expected behavior in most cases.
+To disable the automated form submission on enter, set the `submitOnEnter` prop of the `SaveButton` component to `false`.

 ```jsx
 const MyToolbar = props => (